 Elise Boulanger is a sweet darkness wrapped in orchestral instrumentation.
 Hailing from Nanaimo (Snuneymuxw), Canada, this Chamber-Folk-Pop artist completely captivates audiences with her haunting avalanche of a voice.
 Boulanger is a bilingual multi-instrumentalist and composer that creates cinematic dreamscapes.
 Imagine ethereal vocals soaring a top cello, violin, piano, drums and ukulele.
 Her lyrics are poetic, evocative and questioning.
 Her style is built upon her classical training and influences from both nature and artists such as Regina Spektor, Patrick Watson, Franz Schubert and Radiohead.
 She is often described as sharing semblance with Kate Bush, Lana Del Rey, Kishi Bashi, Agnes Obel and CocoRosie.

 Her new single, "Cigarettes et rosé,” is an energetically percussive anthem of silly French happenings alluding to history and the importance of trusting people.
+This release has bolstered her reputation making her “one ready to make a very big impression on the world at large” (For the Rabbits).
 While living in France, Elise observed that, “at times people wouldn’t trust others to come into their homes.
 Thus, they would avoid having at-home gatherings.
 This absolutely fascinated me, especially given that Canadians are so welcoming and accepting.”
 Although this didn’t happen all over France, it came as a surprise.
 It was for this reason that the bilingual chorus encourages the listener to “invite your friends/invites tes amis” across a menagerie of languages.

 Depending on where the band performs, they will include the local languages to create a feeling of inclusivity.
 It allows everyone to be a part of the song and the story which constantly grows.
 “Cigarettes et rosé” also gestes back to the mighty force of French rulers such as Napoleon and the many Louis’.
 This is made apparent through the litany of military-esque snare rolls and proudly laced arpeggiations of the violin, cello and contrabass.